 Diet when you’re pregnant – healthy food, not less of it!

 A diet when you’re pregnant doesn’t mean you’re supposed to lose weight – quite the contrary, you need to consume 350-500 extra calories every day during the second and third trimesters to ensure your baby’s healthy development.
 And speaking of healthy, you need to start thinking about avoiding cholesterol (if you haven’t already)!
 Eating unhealthy foods will not only result in excessive baby weight that would be hard to get rid of after – it will also increase the risk of birth complications.
 So before we tackle the question about eating lox during pregnancy, let’s talk about more general food choices you can make in this period of time.

 Strength in variety – not in numbers

-What you need to chose for your diet during this time is a wide variety of different foods (healthy, of course).
-Here we have listed a number of food groups that are needed for a healthy baby development.
+What you need to choose for your diet during this time is a wide variety of different foods (healthy, of course).
+Here we have listed a number of food groups that are needed for healthy baby development.

 - Vegetables and fruits – they will provide much-needed vitamin C.